I was born with my twin brother – we were 3 minutes apart, and I was the youngest.

 On my journey there was only one scripture that kept coming to me over and over again.
 Matthew 7:7 says “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.”

-One Sunday, I started to cry for what I could see no apparent reason.
+One Sunday, I started to cry for no apparent reason.
 The tears flowed freely and the more I tried to stop, the more I sobbed.
 I saw that Charles was watching me and when the sermon had finished, he came and sat by me.
 The tears were still streaming down my face and he asked what was wrong.

-Dad threw me out of the house.
+Dad threw me out of the house once he had read the letter.
 He told me to get out until I saw sense and I stood in the driveway with nowhere to go.
-I wasn’t allowed back for 3 weeks – we didn’t speak during that time and my only communication was with my mum when my dad wasn’t around.
+I wasn’t allowed back for three weeks – we didn’t speak during that time and my only communication was with my mum when my dad wasn’t around.
 I stayed with Dave and Wendy and they became my spiritual parents and still are.

-I was baptised in September 2006.
-My mum and brother attended but my dad did not.
+I was baptised on 10th September 2006.
+My mum and brother attended, but my dad did not.
 I actually have respect for him doing this, as at least he was being true to who he was.

-Romans 8:28 “And we know that God causes everything to work togetherm for the good of those who love God and are called according to his purpose for them.”
+Romans 8:28 “And we know that God causes everything to work together for the good of those who love God and are called according to His purpose for them.”